Drunk Driving Accident: What To Do in Peoria, IL

 What symptoms should make me seek emergency care after a crash?

 Go to the ER or call 911 right away for severe headache, confusion, fainting, chest pain, trouble breathing, new weakness or numbness, or uncontrolled bleeding.
+Keep in mind that adrenaline can mask pain and dizziness for hours after a crash, so symptoms that build over the first day or two still deserve prompt attention.
+Getting checked at a Peoria-area ER or urgent care also creates the records that connect your symptoms to the crash.
 This is general safety information, not a diagnosis.

 How long do I have to file a lawsuit in Illinois?